| | | | | | | |

 While wild garlic was once rampant across all of Asia, its growth is now confined to Central Asia (Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan).

-Wild garlic is not native to North America, but its close relative, ramps (which confusingly, are also called wild garlic) grows abundantly.
+Wild garlic is not native to North America, but its close relative, ramps (which, confusingly, are also called wild garlic), grows abundantly.
 In all cases, wild garlic grows in damp woodland areas, usually close to bodies of water.
-It spreads easily, so can usually be found dominating large areas of land.
+It spreads easily, so it can usually be found dominating large areas of land.

 Tips to Cook the Best Pea and Wild Garlic Risotto